Managers are expected to foster a fun work environment, ensure productivity, inspire employees, and delegate tasks. The list goes on.

 If you want to maximize performance and make informed decisions for your organization, one of the best first steps is to assess manager effectiveness.
-Here are some ideas to consider that will also help your company to achieve its goals:
+Here are some ideas to consider that will reveal important employee engagement insights and help your company achieve its goals:

 - Administer employee engagement surveys: An anonymous, research-backed survey that assesses the employee-manager relationship is a credible way to identify strengths and areas for improvement.